telink-semi/telink_b85m_ble_single_connection_sdk/patch_note.md

     - Clean the link warning "warning: dot moved backwards before '.text'".

 * **Others**
-    - Update the early wakeup time of SUSPEND sleep mode.
+    - Optimize the early wake-up time for the SUSPEND sleep mode.
-    - Optimize the RX flow control.
+    - Optimize the RX flow control to improve the program's robustness.

 ### BREAKING CHANGES
 * N/A.